palvarezc/cavendish-particle-tracks/docs/user-manual.md

 - `Decay angles`: The angles between the particle path and its decay products.
 This measurement only makes sense for particles that decay into two visible products (i.e. $\Lambda^0 \rightarrow p  \pi^-$).

-- `Stereoshift`: This is a proxy for the depth of the particle in the bubble chamber, see the Particle Tracks lab manual~\cite{cpt_lab_script} for details on the method.
+- `Stereoshift`: The [stereoshift] is a proxy for the depth of the particle in the bubble chamber, see the Particle Tracks lab manual[^3] for details on the method.
 In this measurement two views of the same frame need to be examined.

 #### Decay length